Nieuwe Kerk (Delft): History

-The New Church, formerly the church of St. Ursula (14th century), is the burial place of the princes of Orange.
-The church is remarkable for its fine tower and chime of bells, containing the splendid allegorical monument of William the Silent.
-It was crafted by Hendrik de Keyser and his son Pieter about the year 1621, and the tomb of Hugo Grotius, born in Delft in 1583, whose statue, erected in 1886, stands in the marketplace outside the church.
-Grotius' wife, Maria van Reigersberch, who had helped him escape in 1621 from his imprisonment at Loevestein Castle hidden in a book chest, is also buried there with her husband.
-The tower of the church was built 1396-1496 by Jacob van der Borch, who also built the Dom in Utrecht during the years 1444-1475.
+The New Church, formerly the church of St Ursula (14th century), is the burial place of the princes of Orange.
+The church is characterised by a narrow tower and chime of bells, containing an allegorical monument of William the Silent.
+It was crafted by Hendrik de Keyser and his son Pieter in approximately 1621.
+The church also contains a tomb of Hugo Grotius, born in Delft in 1583, whose statue, erected in 1886, stands in the marketplace outside.
+Grotius's wife, Maria van Reigersberch, who had helped him escape in 1621 from his imprisonment at Loevestein Castle hidden in a book chest, is also buried there with her husband.

+The tower of the church was built in 1396–1496 by Jacob van der Borch, who also built the Domtoren in Utrecht during the years 1444–1475.
 The monument for Hugo de Groot was made in 1781.
 The mechanical clock has 18 bells, made by Francois Hemony from 1659.
-In the church tower there is a bell from 1662 by Francois Hemony with a diameter of 104 centimeters.
-In the tower there are also bells no longer in use, including 13 from 1659 by Francois Hemony, 3 from 1678 by Pieter Hemony, 3 from 1750 from Joris de Mery, and 1 from Gillett and Johnston from 1929.
+The church tower contains a bell from 1662 made by Francois Hemony with a diameter of 104 centimetres.
+In the tower there are also bells no longer in use, including 13 from 1659 by Francois Hemony, three from 1678 by Pieter Hemony, three from 1750 by Joris de Mery, and one from 1929 by Gillett and Johnston.

+In the Delft Thunderclap of 1645, 30 t of gunpowder detonated, destroying much of the city.
+The explosion blew the roof off and destroyed the church's stained-glass windows.

-The Kerk appears in the golden Age painting by Carel Fabritius, A View of Delft.
+The Kerk appears in the Golden-Age painting by Carel Fabritius, A View of Delft.
 In 1586, Flemish scientist Simon Stevin used the church's tower to conduct an experiment on gravitational forces.